0xKale/hitman-bloodmoney/README.md

-# Hitman D9Xc ImGui base menu
+# Hitman DirectX 9c ImGui base menu

 my fav game as a kid, so why not learn more how to reverse engineer games/programs on it?